vawser/Gauntlet-DS3/readme-mod.txt

 ﻿#----------------------------------------
 # Notes
 #----------------------------------------
-You'll need to create a vanilla save game before installing Cinders.
+You'll need to create a vanilla save game before installing Gauntlet.
 (Only needed the first time you install this mod.
 Not affected by updates) Without doing this, you'll get the "Save Data is Corrupted" message.